palominolabs/stackmob-senchatouch-sdk/README.md

 ------------------------------------

 The SDK currently supports using `Ext.Store`s to make basic, unauthenticate CRUD requests to an OAuth 2.0-enabled StackMob app.
-More to come...
+From humble beginnings come great things.

 Contributing
 ------------